David Gilliland

-David Leonard Gilliland (born April 1, 1976) is an American professional stock car racing driver and team owner.
-Since 2017, he has operated David Gilliland Racing, a team that races in the NASCAR Camping World Truck Series, ARCA Menards Series, and CARS Tour.
+David Leonard Gilliland (born April 1, 1976) is an American semi-retired professional stock car racing driver and team owner.
+Since 2017, he has operated Tricon Garage, a team that races in the NASCAR Craftsman Truck Series.
+The team has also competed in the ARCA Menards Series, ARCA Menards Series West, ARCA Menards Series East, and CARS Tour.

-Formerly a full-time competitor for a decade in the NASCAR Cup Series, he is now semi-retired and competes part-time in the Truck Series (in the No. 17 Ford F-150) and the ARCA Menards Series East and West, driving for his team.
+Formerly a full-time competitor for a decade in the NASCAR Cup Series, he is now semi-retired and has competed part-time in the Truck Series, in the No. 1 Toyota Tundra and the ARCA Menards Series East and West, driving for his team.
 Born in Riverside, California, he is the son of former NASCAR Cup and West Series driver Butch Gilliland, and the father of current full-time Cup Series driver Todd Gilliland.

-After competing full-time in the West Series like his father, Gilliland ran part-time in what is now the NASCAR Xfinity Series in 2006, and scored a win at Kentucky Speedway, which is considered one of the biggest upsets in NASCAR history.
+After competing full-time in the West Series like his father, Gilliland ran part-time in what is now the NASCAR Xfinity Series in 2006, and scored an unexpected win at Kentucky Speedway.
 In his first full season in the Cup Series, Gilliland would win the pole for the 2007 Daytona 500.